osvaldormelo/camel-quarkus-examples/camel-quarkus-kafka-consumer/README.md

 # camel-quarkus-kafka-consumer Project

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+This is an example consumer subscribing to a kafka topic and when messages arrive in that topic it saves the topic messages in mongoDB.
+Complementing the camel-quarkus-kafka-api project.

 ## Running the application in dev mode